Charlie Sexton: Other activity

-Sexton continued working with other artists; in 2001, he produced Double Trouble's Been a Long Time, Lucinda Williams' Essence, and Jimmie Vaughan's album Do You Get the Blues?
+Sexton continued working with other artists; in 2001, he produced Double Trouble's Been a Long Time, and Jimmie Vaughan's album Do You Get the Blues?
 (2001).

 Sexton has produced numerous other works, including Edie Brickell's Volcano (2003), Jon Dee Graham's Great Battle (2004), Shannon McNally's Geronimo (2005), and Los Super Seven's Heard It on the X (2005).

-He released his Cruel and Gentle Things in late 2005.
+He released his Cruel and Gentle Things album in late 2005.

 He has continued his producing albums for other artists—including Canadian singer-songwriter Peter Elkas' 2007 release, Wall of Fire.

 The Arc Angels began playing occasional reunion shows around Austin and Dallas in 2002.
 In 2009, the band announced it would tour with original members Layton and Bramhall, but not Shannon, who had health issues.
 The tour included England dates with Bramhall's sometime boss, Eric Clapton.
 The band also recorded the CD/DVD Living in a Dream, their second album in 17 years.

 Sexton performed the Leonard Cohen song "Hallelujah" with Justin Timberlake and Matt Morris at the Hope for Haiti Now benefit concert and telethon for earthquake relief In 2010.
 Released as a single, the song marked Sexton's second appearance on the Billboard Hot 100 chart, where it reached No. 13.

 Charlie and Will Sexton made a rare appearance as a duo opening for Roky Erickson and Okkervil River at Austin's Paramount Theatre on April 24, 2010.
 Sexton was also the guest performer for Conan O'Brien's Legally Prohibited from Being Funny on Television Tour stop in Austin on May 14, 2010.
 Sexton appeared with the band Spoon during their performance on the television show Austin City Limits.
 The episode premiered on PBS on October 9, 2010.
 Sexton performed on the song, "Who Makes Your Money".